 Johns Hopkins University’s nursing and public health degree is considered one of the most prestigious in the field.
 The MSN and MPH programs prepare graduates for performing advanced nursing practices in public health settings.
 The curriculum focuses on medical care as a team and how to address the needs of high-risk populations all around the world.
 Graduations required for the nursing and public health dual degree is 36 credits and 504 clinical hours.
 Johns Hopkins University’s program is very flexible with a low on-campus commitment of just 8 credits.

 Located in an urban area of Baltimore, Johns Hopkins University is also a short drive away from several major east coast cities including Philadelphia, New York, and Washington DC.
 The U.S. News & World Report has repeatedly ranked the university as being one of the top 10 colleges in the nation.
-Due to the college’s highly rated medical degree programs, admissions to the college is very competitive with only 11 percent of all applicants gaining acceptance.
+Due to the college’s highly rated medical degree programs, admissions to the college are very competitive with only 11 percent of all applicants gaining acceptance.